-Founder of FHD Forensics, Allison Peacock brings passion, skills, and unique expertise to the investigation of unknown human identities.
-FHD Forensics works primarily with law enforcement and public interest historical investigations, with cases for private clients undertaken as workload permits.
+Allison Peacock brings passion, skills, and unique expertise to the investigation of unknown human identities.
+As the founder of FHD Forensics, she works primarily with law enforcement and public interest historical investigations, with cases for private clients undertaken as workload permits.

 Prior to turning her 20 year personal passion for genealogy to the silent mass disaster of cold cases, Allison built consistent and exceptional results as a corporate consultant.
 Key clients included Fortune 500 technology recruiting company, Aquent; global healthcare technology giants, Dell and Barco; and numerous healthcare operations, non-profit organizations, and innovative physician entrepreneurs.
 With the emergence of medical genomics in recent years, she assisted clients in communicating complex scientific information to professional audiences, conveying similar concepts in lay terminology to patients.